| Centrip Editorial Board

 Tombolo and Mer Brillante in Higashi Hazu

 Higashi Hazu Beach in Nishio City, Aichi Prefecture, has been gaining popularity as a spectacular and beautiful spot with a unique natural view showing the tombolo phenomenon.
-In the fall of 2022, a new photo-op point, Hazu Kakureru, was temporarily introduced.
 Follow along to find out how to enjoy the tombolo, the stylish café Mer Brilliante, and the Japanese-style café Taraso, on Kira Waikiki Beach in Nishio City.

 Tombolo in Hazu

 What appears as a regular island alone in the ocean becomes connected by a magical pathway at low tide.
-The same tombolo phenomenon is seen at Mont Saint-Michel, here in Japan.
+The same tombolo phenomenon is seen at Mont Sant-Michel, here in Japan.

 Higashi Hazu Town, Nishio City, Aichi Prefecture.
 Off the coast of Higashi Hazu, an area well-known as a tidal-bay fishing spot is an uninhabited island called Maejima.
 The distance from the beach to Maejima is 470 m one way, separated from each other by the sea, but for a few hours during low tide, visitors can walk across the mud flats to Maejima.